Kartones/ecs/README.md

 Captures keyboard input and renders basic pixels in an HTML canvas element.

-Can try the demo at https://kartones.net/demos/028/.
+Can try a demo of the `0.0.1` version at https://kartones.net/demos/028/.

 ## Tech Details